spidasoftware/schema/resources/v1/schema/spidacalc/README.md

 ###Limitations and known issues:

-- Custom form import/export is not yet supported.
-Support will be added in later versions.
 - All ID on the structure must conform to the Calc naming conventions.
 All wires must be named with something starting with "Wire#", all equipment with "Equipment#".
 This will be fixed in a later version to allow generic labeling.
 Correct ID Form is CASE SENSITIVE.
 EQUIPMENT#1 is not a correct ID.
 Equipment#1 is.
 - UUIDs must be actual UUIDs and in the canonical form xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx  http://en.wikipedia.org/wiki/Universally_unique_identifier In future versions this will be more generic.
 - parameters sent to RPC interface must be in the order specified in the interface description.